Generic selectors

 Based on the various cults that existed during this period, Hera is believed to have been a very ancient goddess.
 Hera’s name is usually translated as Mistress or Lady, and it’s assumed that she did not have an original name.
 Her Roman counterpart, who was also a goddess, was named after the month of June.

 Hera is often referred to as white-armed and cow-eyed, and Homer often used these terms to describe her.
-It was also believed that she would bathe in a spring every year to renew her virginity, which is a common practice.
+It was also believed that she would bathe in a spring every year to renew her virginity, which was a common practice.

 Hera has various possible etymologies.
 One of these is that it could be connected to Greek hura, which means season, or it could be interpreted as a symbol of love, as is the case with Plato’s argument that Zeus loved Hera before he married her.
 Hera was also an anagram, which means air, according to Plutarch.